FailAcademy/learning/wdp-vancouver/_slides/week-03/04-sass.md

 # `@function`

-SASS has a number of built-in functions that assist with doing math, manipulating colours, and more.
+Sass has a number of built-in functions that assist with doing math, manipulating colours, and more.

 You can also write your own functions: